 Meta Descriptions are snippets that summarise the content of the webpage and appear on the SERPs below the page title.
 They’re placed in the head section of your page within the <meta name=”description” content=”your meta description” />.
 Unlike page titles, they are not a direct ranking factor.
 An enticing meta description can increase CTR to your website from the SERPs.
 As a best practice, every indexable page of your site must have a unique meta description accurately reflecting the page to entice users to click on it when it appears within SERPs.

 Heading tags are used to structure your page content.
 The main heading is often a <h1> heading that defines the content of the page.
 Use at most one <h1> per page.
 It’s best practice to include your primary keyword in the <H1> header and ensure it is relevant to the content that is in place on the page.
-Other forms of headings include <h2>, <h3> used as sub-headings for the various sections of your page.
-Google uses headings to understand different parts of a page for the context.
+Other forms of headings include <h2>, and <h3> used as sub-headings for the various sections of your page.
+Google uses headings to understand different parts of a page for context.

 When it comes to meta data and page headers, I would review the following;